YAOMVP/Software-testing/README.md

 ##:100:What is exploratory testing, why do we use it?

-So exploratory testing is an experience based test technique.
+So exploratory testing is an experience based on test technique.
 In our testing process, we begin to learn about software, write test plan and then analyze it, then execute them, but sometimes we ==don't have requirements to analyze==, we ==don't have enough time== to test our software,we use exploratory testing.

 When someone needs to learn about a product or application quickly and provide rapid feedback.
 It helps review the quality of a product from a user perspective.

-##:100:A defect which could have been removed during the initial stage is removed in a later stage.
+##:100:A defect which could have been removed during the initial stage but is removed in a later stage.
 How does this affect the cost?

 If we find a defect in requirements, in design, or even in coding, it will not cost a lot.If we find it in testing, it will relatively cheaper to fix it.
 But if we find it in operation, OK, this means that the customer or the client found the defect after we delivered it to him.
 In this case, this is a very big problem.